baihuqian/baihuqian.github.io/_posts/Python/2018-02-04-python-iterator.md

 ```python
 first, *middle, last = iterable
 ```
 It’s worth noting that the `middle` variable will always be a list, regardless of how many items are unpacked (including none).
-There is a certain similarity between star unpacking and list-processing features of var‐ ious functional languages.
+There is a certain similarity between star unpacking and list-processing features of various functional languages.
 For example, if you have a list, you can easily split it into head and tail components:

 ```python
 head, *tail = items